DSCI-310/DSCI-310-Group-9-/README.md

 run the following command in the root directory of the project:
 `python -m pytest tests/pytest/`

+## To run all scripts
+To run the analysis and generate the report, run `make all` in the root directory of the project.

+This will generate `doc/car_analysis.html` and `doc/car_analys.pdf`.

+To clean the workspace, run `make clean`.
+This will allow you to rerun the analysis with `make all`.

 ## List of Dependencies
 Using `python 3.9.5`